 Authpf will not run if the config file /etc/authpf/authpf.conf is not present.
-Even if the file is empty (zero size), it must still be present or authpf will exit immediately after a user authenticates successfully.
+The file may be empty (zero size), but unless it is present authpf will exit immediately after a user authenticates successfully.

 The following configuration directives can be placed in authpf.conf: